TOAST-DOCS/Storage-Block-Storage/en/public-api.md

 | tokenId | Header | String | O | Token ID |

 #### Response
 This API does not return a response body.

 ---

-### Create Image with Volume
+### Create an Image with a Volume
-Create image from volume.
+Creates an image from a volume.

-At least 100KB space is required for basic initialization after image is created.
-If you have less space than that, initialization may fail.
+At least 100KB of free space is required for basic initialization after image creation.
+The initialization operation may fail if the free space is less than this.

 ```
 POST /v2/{tenantId}/volumes/{volumeId}/action